lucknow

 residency museum

 It takes about 3 hours to complete the tour of the Residency.
-Make sure you enter the residency latest by 3 pm because the most interesting part of the Residency, the museum, closes at 5 pm.
+Make sure you enter the residency by 3 pm because the most interesting part of the Residency, the museum, closes at 5 pm.
 I missed visiting the museum because I got late.
 Make sure you don’t.

 Categories India